hollarab/JSONAPIDemo/README.md

 # JSONAPIDemo
-Demo starting point application using Alamofire, SwiftyJSON and a playgroung
+Demo starting point application using Alamofire, SwiftyJSON and a Playground